qmk/qmk_firmware/keyboards/ristretto/readme.md

 * Hardware Supported: Ristretto PCB, Atmega32u4
 * Hardware Availability: Through Group Buy - May 2021

+    To enter the bootloader, press the button marked "SW1" on the bottom of the PCB.

 Make example for this keyboard (after setting up your build envionment):

     make ristretto:default